kamitu-sm/kubernetes/k8s on CentOs8/Initialising the Cluster.md

 #
 #
-# mv kubeadm_init_ouput.txt kubeadm_init_ouput.txt.bak
+# mv kubeadm_init_ouput.txt kubeadm_init_ouput_11_07_2020_18_52.bak
 ```

-The first command pre pulls the required images for the adminstrative tasks
+1. The first command pre pulls the required images for the adminstrative tasks
-The second command initilises the control plane
-The last command backs up the ouput incase you run the command again
+2. The second command initialises the control plane, we are piping using tee to a file because of the interesting output this command generates including the ***kubeadm join*** command for future nodes.
 The --upload-certs flag is used to upload the certificates that should be shared across all the control-plane instances to the cluster.
 If instead, you prefer to copy certs across control-plane nodes manually or using automation tools, please remove this flag.
 There are a lot of advantages for using this

-We are piping using tee to a file because of the intresting ouput this command generates including the join command for future nodes.
+3. The last command backs up the output incase you run the command in future and need to compare outputs

 ## Step 2: ***Follow the instructions from the above output*** ##